Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Approximate Conservation Laws

 Some variables may not appear in a conservation law $\phi(\vx)$.
 This means that in the case of a linear conservation law some coefficients $c_i$ may be zero, or in the case of a nonlinear conservation law some partial derivatives $\DP{\phi}{x_i}(\vx)$ may vanish.
 If $r$ is the number of all non-zero quantities $\DP{\phi}{x_i}(\vx)$, then we say that the conservation law {\bf depends on $r$ variables}.

-\begin{definition} An exact or approximate conservation law depending on $r$ variables is called {\bf reducible} if it can be split into the sum or the product of two conservation laws such that at least one of them depends on a number of variables $r'$ with $1 \leq r' < r$.
-Otherwise it is called {\bf irreducible}. \end{definition}
+\begin{definition} An exact or approximate conservation law depending on $r$ variables is called \cor{{\bf simple} if it can not} be split into the sum or the product of two conservation laws such that at least one of them depends on a number \cor{$r'$ of variables, with $1 \leq r' < r$}. \end{definition}

 \begin{definition} For $\vk \in \RRpp^r$ a steady state $\vx$ is a positive solution of $\vect{F}(\vk,\vx)=0$ and we denote the {\bf steady state variety} by $\mathcal{S}_{\vk}$.
 A steady state $\vx$ is {\bf degenerate} or {\bf non-degenerate} if the Jacobian $D_{\vx} \vect{F}(\vk,\vx)$ is singular or regular, respectively. \end{definition}